ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-6-1.md

-Chapter 6: Collaborating Through Problem-Solving: Importance of Collaboration in Problem-Solving
+Importance of Collaboration in Problem-Solving
 ================================================================================================

 Collaboration is an essential part of effective problem-solving.
 It involves working with others to identify and analyze problems, generate potential solutions, and implement and evaluate those solutions.
 In this chapter, we will explore the importance of collaboration in problem-solving.